mfernest/SEBC/Partner Bootcamp  - Certify.md

     * Currently running queries
     * Resources available (only memory is checked at present)
     * Current queue length
-* The local impalad decides using cached global data
+* The local impalad decides, using cached global data
-    * Given possible latency, admission control is soft
+    * Given possible delays, admission control is soft
-* Favori keeping tasks alive over maintaining headroom
+* Favors keeping tasks alive over maintaining headroom
     * Work to improve this area is ongoing

 ---